 In the water:Large waves mean that ocean conditions may change rapidly and create conditions that can overwhelm surfers, swimmers and kayakers.
 For example, a large swell may increase rip currents.

 On beaches:swell means that large waves can unexpectedly sweep over beaches and rocky shorelines, causing beaches to flood, and drift logs to float and roll.

 - Consult a tide table, the swell forecast, and the park’s Wave Hazard Rating before starting your shoreline hike or water activities.

 - Inquire about surf forecasts and known local hazards at the park’s visitor centre or local surf shops.

 - The larger the waves, the greater the danger.
 Wave conditions change rapidly.
 If in doubt, do not go out.

 Rip currents are powerful, fast-moving currents of water that can pull even the strongest swimmer out to sea.
 Rip currents form when waves push large volumes of water onto the shore and the water returns towards the ocean through gaps in underwater sand bars, behind islands or beside rocky headlands.

-How do I identify a rip current?
+How to identify a rip current:

 Look for a narrow stream of water moving quickly away from the shore.
 The surface of this patch of water looks smooth with a choppy rippled effect.
 Waves are breaking on either side of the patch of water but not inside it.